nicolasmaclean/Personal-Site/docs/_portfolio/impossible-cube.md

 {% include video.html type="project" name="Impossible Cube.mp4" class="pc-100 no-side-margin img-center" %}

-The game Antichamber (2013) had great puzzles and hypnotizing non-euclidean geometry.
-One effect in particular grabbed me.
-The "Impossible Cube" which shows a different scene inside a cube depending upon which face you look through.
+The game Antichamber (2013) has great puzzles and hypnotizing non-euclidean geometry.
+One effect in particular: the "Impossible Cube".
+Each face shows a different scene inside of the cube.

+Upon researching approaches to creating the effect, I predominately found methods meant for real-time games, not animations.
+They used stencil masks from within a shader to show the desired geometries.
+I took a slightly different approach, since I was creating this effect for non-real-time rendering.

 {% include image.html type="project" name="antichamber-reference.jpg" class="pc-60 no-side-margin img-center" %}

-Upon researching approaches to creating the effect, I found predominately methods meant for real-time games, not animations.
-They used stencil masks from within a shader to show the desired geometries.
-I took a slightly different approach, since I was creating this effect for non-real-time.

 # Breakdown

 I created this effect with the magic of compositing.
 Layers were utilzed to render multiple versions of the same scene and were mixed together using masks.
 In a higher-level sense, I have 2 different animations: one of the ant and one of the ring.
-I used 5 layers to capture both of these animations and create layer masks to composite them.
+I used 5 layers to capture both of these animations and layer masks to composite them.

 {% include image.html type="project" name="nodes.jpg" caption="The Compositing Nodes" class="pc-80 no-side-margin img-center" %}